amandasharief/lightning/src/DataMapper/README.md

 Recently i thought to myself how much code is in an ORM or Data Mapper to save the programmer a few seconds when coding, but then on each script run its doing all kinds of checks and trying to figure out things out, it is totally unnessary.
 This datamapper, you set the initial configuration, it uses minimal magic.

+> Naming conventions : find for a single record, findAll for finding multiple records

 ## Example

 Create your `DataMapper`, ensuring that you add the `table`, `fields` and the factory method `createEntity`.
 By default the Data Mapper will set the primary key to `id`.
 If you want to use something else then override the `primaryKey` property with the name of the field or an array of fields, if it is a composite primary key.